 - Compression Garments and Bandages: Your doctor will give specific instructions to wear a compression garment or bandages for several weeks to help reduce swelling and bruising.
 It can also relieve your pain.

 - Watch for the complications: Be aware of possible complications during the recovery and contact to your doctor immediately if you find anything like fever, worsening pain, or more swelling than expected.
 Other warning signs of a complication are shortness of breath, chest pain, or leg pain, redness.

-- Back to normal routine: Don’t be so fast to go back to your normal routine.
+- Back to the normal routine: Don’t be so fast to go back to your normal routine.
 It may take several days to weeks to return to normal activities.
-It is advised to walk right after liposuction to help body to start healing.
-Consult doctor before returning to daily activities, driving, work, sex, and sports.
+It is advised to walk right after liposuction to help the body to start healing.
+Consult the doctor before returning to daily activities, driving, work, sex, and sports.

-If you want to keep your new shape for longer period, you should follow a diet full of protein, fruits and vegetables, whole grains, and low-fat dairy and keep exercising regularly.
+If you want to keep your new shape for a longer period, you should follow a diet full of protein, fruits and vegetables, whole grains, and low-fat dairy and keep exercising regularly.